raphaelouthier/raphaelouthier.github.io/content/asm/_index.md

 Usually, it is simple to follow the compiler's logic, but in some cases, mostly for performance reasons, the compiler gets very clever and employs super smart tricks that make the original C and the final assembly look completely different.

-With time, I have developped a taste for finding and understanding those clever tricks.
+With time, I have grown a taste for finding and understanding those clever tricks.

-This section contains short articles describing some of these.
+This section contains short articles compiling the best of these.

 They are based on gcc's behavior and on code that I wrote myself.